Technologicat/unpythonic/doc/repl.md

   - A module should export a `box` containing the useful thing, not directly the thing itself, since the thing may get replaced later.
 When a caller indirects via the box, they always get the latest version of the thing.

 - **It is impossible to patch a running loop.**
-  - Unless it's an FP loop defined at the top level.
+  - Unless it's an FP loop with the body defined as a function at the top level.
 In this case it's possible to rebind the function name that refers to the loop body.
+  - In `unpythonic`, this setup is possible using `@trampolined` (but not `@looped`, because `@looped` overwrites the def'd name with the loop's return value).
+Define the loop body as a `@trampolined` top-level function, and start the loop by calling this function from wherever you want.
+Python's dynamic name lookup will then ensure that during each iteration, the latest definition is always used.

 - **Even if you replace a class definition, any existing instances will still use the old definition.**
   - Though you could retroactively change its `__class__`.
 Automating that is exactly what [ActiveState recipe 160164](https://github.com/ActiveState/code/tree/master/recipes/Python/160164_automatically_upgrade_class_instances) is for.